How to Play Double Solitaire

 You play the game as though playing Russian (standard) Solitaire—playing cards to your own tableau.
 Your opponent will be playing his or her tableau and you'll be playing yours.
 You don't have to take turns, you just play at whatever pace you want.
 But keep your eye on those foundation piles and make sure you're putting down at least as many cards on the foundation as your opponent.
 The difference between Russian Solitaire and Double Solitaire is that in Double Solitaire you can put any card on any foundation pile whether it was started by you or your opponent.
 This is where the fun begins!

-You win the game when you're the first one to use all your cards to build the foundations.
-In order to win, you cannot have any cards in your stock pile or in your tableau.
+The objective of the game is to be the first one to use all your cards to build the foundations.
+In order to win, you cannot have any cards in your stockpile or in your tableau.
+The difference between solitaire and double solitaire is that players can play with the aces once they are put up or they can borrow cards.
+The game ends when all face-down cards are face up.

 The rule in Solitaire regarding “group” moves is really up to you.
 But in Double Solitaire be sure that you and your opponent are on the same page about the rule.
 A “group” move means that if there's a card you need buried in the middle of the fan of your tableau, and you have a place to move the group, then you can do so to free up that buried card.
 For example, let's say you have a 5 of Diamonds buried in a fan on your tableau and you need that 5 to put on the 4 of Diamonds on one of the foundation piles.
 If you have a 5 of Hearts open and available on one of your tableau fans, you can lift the group of cards starting with the black 4, move it to the open 5 of Hearts, and you've officially freed your 5 of Diamonds to play on your foundation.
 My parents never agreed on the issue of “group” moves, and that was the cause of many card-flipping moments.
 It was quite amusing to watch, but if you want to avoid any family conflicts, make sure all players agree on that maneuver.